mberkom/AdvancedKnockoutJS/Knockout Module-View-View Model Pattern.md

 ## Conclusion ##

-Combined with a couple other libraries and the Module-View-View Model pattern, KnockoutJS can truly become an excellent solution for large-scale web applications.
+Combined with a couple other libraries and the Module-View-View Model pattern, KnockoutJS is an excellent solution for large-scale web applications.
 Let’s go back over the five requirements for a large-scale web app and see how this slight variation on the MVVM pattern works out.

 1. (Organized Code) - We can split our code apart into files and folders that are named according to their contents.
-Because we understand things as Modules, we expect that there would be a primary module file, a viewmodel(s) file, and at least one HTML view.
+Because we understand things as Modules, we expect that there would be a primary module file, a viewmodel(s) file(s), and at least one HTML view file.
-2. (Stand-alone Code Modules) - By using RequireJS to load up our modules and handle dependencies, we can now write our code in an organized, modular, and testable way.
+2. (Stand-alone Code Modules) - By using RequireJS to load up our modules and handle dependencies, we can write our code in an organized, modular, and testable way.
 3. (Start and Stop Modules) - The concept of a module provides us with the boilerplate code to start and stop a KO instance as well as handle dynamically loaded html.
+Advanced UIs no longer have to be loaded all at once as components can (and should) be loaded only when requested.
-4. (I/O with data from a server) - Viewmodels provide a clean way to get at their data, as well as initialize themselves with setup data.
+4. (I/O with data from a server) - Viewmodels provide a clean way manage your data in the context of the view while also providing methods for creating or accepting a clean data model.
-5. (Debuggable code) - Because we declare bindings in the JS module and reference them using the Class Binding Provider, all our code becomes comparatively easy to debug.
+5. (Debuggable code) - Because we declare Knockout view bindings in the JS module and reference them using the Class Binding Provider, all our code becomes comparatively easy to debug.
+We now have breakpoints, line numbers, and more.

-With that overview of the possibilities for large-scale web applications, I hope you’ll consider using it in your next project.
-MVVM can be a scalable and competitive solution for advanced web application interfaces.
+KnockoutJS combined with a little creativity is a scalable and competitive solution for advanced web application interfaces.
+With that overview of some of the possibilities, I hope you’ll consider using it in your next project.